 - For the filling:

 - 1 blood orange, peeled and seeds removed

 - ¼ tsp cinnamon

 - ¼ tsp ground ginger, or more to taste

 - Preheat oven to 350°.

-- Remove from oven and wait a few minutes before transferring the cookies onto a cooling rack or paper towel.
+- Remove cookies from the oven and onto a cooling rack.